4 Important Steps To Landing Your Dream Internship

 [Photo by Brooke Cagle on Unsplash]

-Approach Leaders Who You Admire Through Email, Social Media, or Events
+Approach Leaders Who You Admire Through Email, Social Media, and Events

 If you’re uncertain about how to get an internship but there’s a role that you have your eye on, don’t hesitate to put yourself out there—even if that means sending a cold email.
 Reaching out to employers shows initiative and is the best chance you have of getting noticed by your dream job.